amethyst/rendy/README.md

 ### Rendergraph

-`rendy`'s rendergraph allow writing rendering code in simple modular style.
+`rendy`'s rendergraph allows writing rendering code in simple modular style.
-Making it much easier to composite complex frame from simple parts.
+Making it much easier to compose a complex frame from simple parts.
 User defines nodes which declare buffers and images it reads and writes.
 Rendergraph takes responsibility for transient resource allocation and execution synchronization.
 User is responsible only for intra-node synchronization.